shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_RFTC_1_legalTeachings.md

 2. **For each provision ID:**
    - Look up provision in `citedProvisions` input
    - Get `provisionNumber` (e.g., "article 31", "artikel 6.1")
-   - Search all `relatedFullTextCitations` for this provision number
+   - Search all `relevantSnippet` values for this provision number
    - Check variations: "art.
 31", "l'article 31", "artikel 31", etc.

 3. **Determine verification status:**
-   - ✅ **VERIFIED**: Provision number found in at least one citation
+   - ✅ **VERIFIED**: Provision number found in at least one snippet
-   - ⚠️ **NOT FOUND**: Provision number not found in any citation
+   - ⚠️ **NOT FOUND**: Provision number not found in any snippet

 4. **Count:**
    - Total provisions claimed (across sampled teachings)
-   - Provisions verified (found in citations)
+   - Provisions verified (found in snippets)
-   - Provisions not found (missing from citations)
+   - Provisions not found (missing from snippets)

 **B. Verify Decisions**